simplex303/meshcore_ha_pathbot/README.md

 [meshcore-bot](https://github.com/agessaman/meshcore-bot)\
 A Python bot with a full set of tools and features.
 Does way more than my simple automation.

-I've looked at the path response behaviour of the MeshCore-Bot and further added to the Pathbot YAML automation.
+I've looked at the path response behaviour of the MeshCore-Bot and further added/edited the Pathbot YAML automation.

 ## YAML Edit
 Within the YAML file there are some parts that need to be edited to customise this automation to your needs.